grokify/ringcentral-docs-quickstart/docs/dynamic_number_insertion.md

 ## Create a Pool of Labeled Numbers

+For this we will use one level of indirection and add the labels to the associated Extension to enable API-based updating of campaignIds.

 1. Create a pool of phone numbers for use in targeted ads
 1. Add phone numbers to a pool of extensions
 1. Use Update Extension API to add campaignIds to each extension fields, e.g. `contact.department`, `contact.company`, `contact.jobTitle`, `contact.firstName`, `contact.lastName`